openbouquet/slate/source/index.html.md

 In case of a Bookmark reference, it will compute the Bookmark pre-defined analysis, with default settings.

+#### State

+If a stateID is provided, the API will try to load the State.

+#### Period & TimeFrame

+The `period` parameter defines the expression to use as the main Period for filtering on `timeframe` and also to perform time-over-time comparison (see [CompareTo](#compareto)).

+Also once you defined the `period`, you can then use the `__PERIOD` alias in the expression you are using for other parameters (for example `groupby` or `orderby`; it also work with the [/view API](#view-a-bookmark-or-domain) as `x`, `y`, `color`, ... parameters).
+Note that you can use the alias `__PERIOD` also in expression, for example: `MONTHLY('__PERIOD')` to extract the first day of month of the date - if you want to aggregate results by month for instance.

+The `timeframe` parameter is an array of values that you can use to filter the data on the `period` value.
+If the `timeframe` is not defined, even if the `period` is defined, no filter is applied.
+If the `timeframe` is defined, you must also define the `period` (unless there is a default value available for it)

+There are three ways to define the `timeframe`:
+ * using explicit date range
+ * using an alias
+ * using a expression

+##### TimeFrame defined using explicit date range

+##### TimeFrame defined using an alias

+##### TimeFrame defined using an expression

+Note that this is a shorthand to simplify date filtering.
+You can also use the `filters` parameter if you need to address some special cases.

+#### CompareTo

 #### Expressions

+The expressions are all evaluated in the current Domain scope (if the reference is a Bookmark, it is its domain).

+See the ["Expression Reference Guide"](#expression-reference-guide) for details about how to create expressions.

 ### Reply